-- Consult Reps when you are planning changes to modules or would like feedback on any aspect of your programme; Course Reps can assist getting student opinions.
+- Consult Reps when you are planning changes to modules or would like feedback on any aspect of your program; Course Reps can assist in getting student opinions.

 - Promote achievements and changes that have come from Student Representation.
 The wider student body will only engage with their Representatives if they can see them having a positive impact.

 In addition to this, NUSU has prepared a 'Good Practice' document, detailing examples of how Staff Facilitators can use their SSCs as a platform for making wider improvements in their academic units.

 Training and Support from NUSU